tannerwride/dynamic-config-example/README.md

 This becomes particularly useful in cases where your team is using a monorepo, or a single repository, as opposed to using multiple repositories to store your code.
 In the case of using a monorepo, it is of course optimal to only trigger specific builds in specific areas of your project.
 Otherwise, all of your microservices/sub-projects will go through the entirety of your build, test, and deployment processes when any single update is introduced.

+In many use cases, automatic, dynamic generation of your configuration files will optimize your CircleCI experience and save your team both time and money.

 ## Getting Started with Dynamic Config

 A few setup steps are required to begin using dynamic config.
-The first is enableing dynamic config on your desired project in CircleCI.
+The first is enabling dynamic config on your desired project in CircleCI.
 We will walk through these steps when we build our dynamic config.
 For now, here is what is required:

 ### Enable Dynamic Config